arazd/ProgressivePrompts/README.md

 **Our work on Progressive Prompts is accepted to ICLR 2023!** 🎉

-This repo includes an original implementation of Anastasia Razdaibiedina, Yuning Mao, Rui Hou, Madian Khabsa, Mike Lewis and Amjad Almahairi. ["Progressive Prompts: Continual Learning for Language Models without Forgetting"](https://openreview.net/pdf?id=UJTgQBc91_), 2022.
+This repo includes an original implementation of Anastasia Razdaibiedina, Yuning Mao, Rui Hou, Madian Khabsa, Mike Lewis and Amjad Almahairi. ["Progressive Prompts: Continual Learning for Language Models without Forgetting"](https://arxiv.org/abs/2301.12314), ICLR 2023.

 ### Table of contents
 * [Introduction](#star2-introduction)